WordPress plugins are required for a variety of reasons. They provide many features and functionality that your site would not otherwise have.

 Your database contains a large portion of your WordPress site.
 It consumes time and resources every time your page needs to load and requests information from your database.

-The more queries sent to your database, similar to HTTP requests, the greater the strain on your database, and the overall performance of your site suffers.
+The more queries sent to your database, similar to HTTP requests, the greater the strain on your database, and your site’s overall performance suffers.

 6: Problems with compatibility

-The more plugins you install, the more likely it is that you will encounter a compatibility problem.
+The more plugins you install, the more likely you will encounter a compatibility problem.
 When the code in two or more plugins does not play well together and causes them to break.

 It’s similar to how gears work in a machine.
 When two gears are compatible, their teeth line up and can rotate in unison.
 However, if those teeth are not properly aligned, the gears grind together and struggle until both the gears and the entire machine are destroyed.